 Children and youth in foster care are best supported through a continuum of care that provides ongoing services.
-Transition planning is critical for children and youth while they are being placed with potentially permanent families and after placement to solidify and stabilize the new or reconstituted family.
-Families should be involved in the transition planning, as should relevant service providers and community members.
+Transition planning is critical for children and youth during placement with potentially permanent families and after placement to solidify and stabilize the new or reconstituted family.
+Families should be involved in transition planning, as should all relevant service providers and community supports.
+Because of the disproportionate number of children of color involved with the child welfare system, recruiting and supporting resource families, adoptive families, and kinship families from diverse racial and cultural backgrounds is important, as is providing culturally responsive transition support and services to these families.
 The following resources offer information about providing appropriate transition support and services to children and families.
-Resources include State and local examples.

 Helping Your Child Transition from Foster Care to Adoption

 How to Help an Older Child or Teen Adjust to Your Home

 Presents tips for adoptive parents on how to help an older youth or teen adjust to a new home.
 The tips include be trustworthy, communicate expectations, encourage honesty, be open minded and accepting, let them be a kid, and others.

 How to Support Foster, Adoptive, and Kinship Families of Color [Webinar]

 Shares a webinar on the importance of cultural responsiveness and racial equity with working with and supporting foster, adoptive, and kinship families of color in child welfare.

 Making Smooth Transitions for The Youngest Children in Foster Care

 Explains how child welfare professionals and others can help infants and toddlers through difficult transitions and provides tips for how to help them understand what they are going through and to adjust.

 Permanency Is a Process: Transitioning a Child Into Your Home